 Residential management and rental services, including landlords, must be knowledgeable about the rules and regulations under this act.

 You must always keep a copy of all resources so they are easily accessible when needed.
 Make it a habit to review the updated legal documentation of the Ontario Residential Act online.
-Their website also includes a list of frequently asked questions as well as explanations of the law as instituted by the Landlord Tenant Board, including regulations related to rent and the proper handling of rent disputes.
+Their website also includes a list of frequently asked questions as well as explanations of the law as instituted by the Landlord and Tenant Board, including regulations related to rent and the proper handling of rent disputes.

 Evicting a Tenant